 Patients that have an active lifestyle are often excellent candidates for a premium IOL.
 Patients that are a good candidate and elect to have a premium IOL can often do most things, most of the time without glasses.
 Since premium IOLs are considered to be elective, there is an out of pocket expense associated with them.

 If you have astigmatism in your cornea, you might need glasses in order to see clearly in the distance following cataract surgery.
-Patients that have residual cornea astigmatism might be a good candidate for astigmatism correction at the time of cataract surgery using a Limbal Relaxing Incision (LRI) or a Toric Lens Implant.
+Patients that have residual cornea astigmatism might be a good candidate for astigmatism correction at the time of cataract surgery using a Limbal Relaxing Incision (LRI) or, for patients with very high astigmatism, a Toric Lens Implant.
 A LRI or Toric lens implant is performed during your initial cataract surgery and can often eliminate the need for glasses used for distance vision, but will still require reading glasses.
 An LRI and Toric lens is considered to be an elective procedure and does require an out of pocket expense.
 During your initial cataract exam, Dr. Dudee and his staff will discuss which lens would be best for your vision and go over cost and financing options.

 What is a Cataract?